Ramsi-K/300-days-of-code/README.md

 ### [Notebookify](https://github.com/Ramsi-K/notebookify)

-**<p align="right">2024-07-31</p>**
+**<p align="right">2024-08-01</p>**

 - **Task Description**:

-Today's work focused on improving `main.py` and related modules for better usability and context management.
-Metadata handling was refined with GitHub root integration for structured uploads and a more intuitive workflow.
-The CLI was enhanced with a comprehensive help system to guide users, along with a `--refresh-metadata` option for updating Google Drive metadata seamlessly.
-These changes significantly improve the functionality, making the tool more user-friendly and robust.
+Today, the focus was on eliminating redundancies and consolidating functionality across the project.
+Batch processing logic was centralized into `markdown_converter.py`, removing duplicate functions from `drive.py` and `main.py` for improved clarity and maintainability.
+The `print_help` function was added to `utils.py` to standardize the help output for CLI interactions.
+Additionally, Google Drive metadata handling was enhanced to support refresh functionality, ensuring efficient folder and file management during uploads.
+These changes significantly streamlined the codebase, paving the way for further optimizations.

 ---